-Whether you’re fascinated with Ecuador’s culture, wildlife and indigenous peoples, or looking to make your own chocolate at traditional cocoa farms, these day trips from Guayaquil in Ecuador are sure to refresh any city-tired traveller.
+Whether you’re fascinated with Ecuador’s culture, wildlife and indigenous peoples, or looking to make your own chocolate at traditional cocoa farms, these weekend and day trips from Guayaquil in Ecuador are sure to refresh any city-tired traveller.

-NATURE & WILDLIFE DAY TRIPS FROM GUAYAQUIL
+NATURE & WILDLIFE DAY TRIPS AND WEEKEND TRIPS FROM GUAYAQUIL